Skip to main content

 Brexit did not just create customs paperwork.
 It created a set of data integration requirements that UK manufacturers are still working through four years later.
 Exports to the EU now require customs declarations, rules of origin documentation, and commodity coding that was invisible inside the single market.
 For manufacturers with EU customers, this means connecting the ERP's sales order data to a customs management system that did not previously exist in the data architecture.

 The rules of origin requirement is particularly data-intensive.
-UK manufacturers selling into the EU under the Trade and Cooperation Agreement must demonstrate that their products contain sufficient UK or EU content - typically 50–60% depending on the product category.
-Proving this requires traceability data linking finished goods back to raw material sourcing, with country of origin tracked at the component level.
-Most UK manufacturer ERPs were not configured to capture this data systematically before 2021, which means the compliance data trail has gaps that must be addressed.
+UK manufacturers selling into the EU under the Trade and Cooperation Agreement must demonstrate that their products contain sufficient UK or EU content — thresholds vary 45–60% by HS code and tighten over time.
+The auto sector is the clearest example: the maximum non-originating content was 60% (2021–2023), 55% (2024–2026) and drops to 45% from 2027, with separate, tighter rules for EV batteries.
+Proving compliance requires traceability data linking finished goods back to raw material sourcing, with country of origin tracked at the component level.
+Most UK manufacturer ERPs were not configured to capture this systematically before 2021, which means the compliance data trail has gaps that must be addressed.

 Beyond customs, the supplier network disruption caused by Brexit created a secondary data challenge: many UK manufacturers have added new domestic or Commonwealth suppliers to reduce EU dependency, and those new suppliers use different data formats, different lead time structures, and different quality certification systems.
 Integrating them into the existing procurement and planning data model is a data engineering task, not just a supplier relationship task.